 By Rob Shaul

-There is one major differences between Mountain and Tactical Athletes and team sport or individual sport competitive athletes.
+There is one major difference between Mountain and Tactical Athletes and team sport or individual sport competitive athletes.

 Unlike competitive sport athletes, the fitness demands of Mountain and Tactical athletes are not specifically defined.